osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

    aesthetic difference.
 There is s tiny bit of space between keys using straight keycaps, so an 11 degree adapter may not require any change to the layout.

+## Notes

+1. Some services balk at the number of cutouts in the full SOL-20 aligners, so in addition to the full aligner plates, the aligners for cherry MX and futaba keys have also been broken out into separate aligners for the main keyboard and numeric keypad.